pdobb/object_inspector/README.md

 ### Helper Inclusion

-It may be useful to conditionally include ObjectInspector::InspectorsHelper, as well as other similar methods, via a mix-in.
+It may be useful to conditionally include ObjectInspector::InspectBehaviors, as well as other similar methods, via a mix-in.

 ```ruby
 module ObjectInspectionBehaviors